gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ## 1. Setup

 We will be using Sepolia as our _source chain_ in this tutorial.
 To make transactions on Sepolia, we will first need a wallet with some funds.
-To do this, follow the steps below.

 ### 1.1 Set up a wallet address for testing

 > [!CAUTION]
-> Only ever use this wallet for testing and never store significant amount of real-world funds on
+> Only ever use this wallet for testing and never store significant amount of real-world assets on.
 > it!

 Create a new EVM wallet address for testing.
 In this tutorial, we will be using [🦊 Metamask].